 March 2018 - Multiple BMS Graduate Students win awards at the Society of Toxicology Conference in San Antonio.
 We won 14 awards in total!

 - Dharmin Rokad, 1st place in the Metals Specialty Section Graduate Student Research Award; 2nd place in Carl C. Smith Specialty Research Award; the Medical Devices Specialty Section Graduate Student Award; 1st place in the Central States Chapter Research Poster Competition; and Honorable Mention in the Molecular and System Biology Specialty Section Research Poster Competition

 - Melanie Abongwa, 3rd place, Emil A. Pfitzer Award in the Drug Discovery Toxicology Specialty Section Postdoc Research Poster Competition

 - Sireesha Manne, 2nd place, Neuro Toxicology Specialty Section Research Poster Competition

 - Souvarish Sarkar, Seahorse Travel Award, 3rd place, ImmunoTox Specialty Section; 2nd place, Drug Discovery Specialty Section, Dr. Hariharan Mehendale Graduate Student Best Abstract Award

 Congratulations to Dr. William Reece and Dr. Eric Rowe on the publication of the 5th Edition of their textbook Functional Anatomy and Physiology of Domestic Dogs

-Bridging the Gap: How the one-year MS program in BMS is helping students acheive their professional goals.
+Bridging the Gap: How the one-year MS program in BMS is helping students achieve their professional goals.

 Biomedical Sciences One-Year MS program helps College of Veterinary Medicine reach enrollment record.